Patternslib/Patterns/src/pat/clone/documentation.md

 ## Description

-Pat clone is used to offer users a control to clone (groups of) (form) elements on a page.
+The clone pattern lets the website user clone elements in the page.

 ## Documentation